adamikoo/Prisma/README.md

 ✨ Features

-Lumina redefines the note-taking experience by combining a rich text editor with powerful AI tools and real-time collaboration.
+Prisma redefines the note-taking experience by combining a rich text editor with powerful AI tools and real-time collaboration.

 Feature